Family - General Information and Usage

 FOR ALL LITIGANTS AND ATTORNEYS: To get access to your case you must have a Public Case Access account and a participant subscription to each of your cases.

 ATTORNEYS: You must have an account to access your case.
 To sign up for an account, go to the Public Case Access site under Online Services on the court’s web.
 For cases filed after January 1, 2015, you are automatically linked to your case by the court.
-To get access to a case you must have an account.
-For cases filed before January 1, 2015, you must file a Case Participant Enrollment Form – Family Law.
+For cases filed before January 1, 2015, or to unsubscribe to any case, you must file a Family Law Case Participant Enrollment Form - Attorney.
 Once the form is processed by the court, which takes about three working days, you will receive an email confirming that you have access to your case.

 Viewing Mediation Reports and Findings and Orders After Hearing